 Tip #7 Other Uses for Chalk Paint

 Probably one of our most unusual projects yet is the DIY plank wall in our coastal bedroom.
 Yes, we chalk painted it but you’ll just have to read the tutorial for all the details!

 In closing, let me note that there is considerable debate on the many other areas chalk paint can or should be used.
 I would hesitate to ever use it on a piece of furniture that lives outside.
 It simply is not formulated to withstand all that abuse and exposure.
 Some have had success with chalk painting kitchen cabinets.
 I have not experimented with that use, but my experience makes me think something far more durable would be preferred.
 I would also hesitate to use it on a dining room or kitchen table.
 These are such high traffic areas and, like the cabinets, need a more durable coating.
 Chalk paint is also not recommended for metal or plastic surfaces.

 SO!
 Gone are the days of that gross multiple step process from the 1970’s to paint Granny’s sewing machine cabinet!
 Forget that smelly step using an oil-based primer.
 Grab a quart or two of chalk paint, some wax, and transform your world.
 It is amazing what painted furniture can do for a space, great or small!

-I did paint the table in the picture above, which was found on the side of the road.
+I did paint the table in the picture below, which was found on the side of the road.
 Love!
 I may just end up chalk painting the whole house!

 I have learned recently that there is a clear varnish that you can apply over chalk paint that will seal it so that the furniture can be used outside.
 I’m eager to try this out for myself!
 I’ve also tried the dark wax and I just love the look of it so expect a project from me soon using that product.